Back to the blog

 An average serving of asparagus, celery, carrots, tomatoes, and more is under 40 calories.
 40!
 That’s a meager amount of calories when considering how many vegetables you can eat in a serving, and how filling they are because of their fiber content.

 Naturally, as people don’t get their required amount of vegetables every day, they also don’t get the full spectrum of nutrients they should be.
-Vegetables are one of the best sources of nutrients out of all food groups, especially for potassium, dietary fiber, and vitamin C and A, to name a few.
+Vegetables are one of the best sources of nutrients out of all food groups, especially for potassium, dietary fiber, and vitamins C and A, to name a few.

 Potassium, in particular, is important for maintaining healthy blood pressure.
 Potatoes, tomatoes, and spinach are exceptionally high in potassium.